quicwg/multipath/draft-ietf-quic-multipath.md

 on the path carry a Destination CID selected by the peer from the list provided to that peer.

-The relation between CIDs and paths is not fixed.
+The relation between CIDs and paths is not fixed, but the relation between packet number spaces and paths is fixed.
 A node may decide to rotate the Destination CID it uses, a NAT may decide to change the 4-tuple over which packets from that path will be received.
-Implementation will have to manage these evolving relations.
+The packet number space does not change when CID rotation happens.

 Data associated with the transmission and reception on a given path can be associated to either the "path state", or to the